qgrid/qgrid.github.io/source/feature/appearance.md

    .data({
       columns: [
          { key: 'name', type: 'text', width: 100 },
-         { key: 'age', type: 'number', width: '100%' },
-         { key: 'birthday', type: 'date', widthMode: 'fit-head' }
+         { key: 'age', type: 'number', width: '100%', widthMode: 'relative' }, { key: 'birthday', type: 'date', widthMode: 'fit-head' }
       ]
    });
 ```

-> If percents are used all columns should have `width` property for the correct size calculation.

 <a name="how-to-make-column-width-auto-adjusted-to-the-cell-content" href="#how-to-make-column-width-auto-adjusted-to-the-cell-content">
    How to make column width auto adjusted to the cell content?
 </a>

-As q-grid utilizes `table-layout: fixed` right now we doesn't support auto size out of box, but it can be calculated using TypeScript in user code and applying style API.
+Now q-grid doesn't support column auto size, you can try to use style callback to do it on your side.

 <a name="suggested-links" href="#suggested-links">
    Suggested Links